cactus/slurpy/README.md

 A syslog slurper.
 Currently slurps udp or tcp.

-It doesn't currently do anything other than print the output.
+It doesn't currently do anything other than parse the incoming syslog messages, and print the result.

 ### Links